How to Plan and Prepare For a Long-Distance Move

 2. Full Control: You decide the timeline, the packing materials, and how to load the truck.
 You're the boss.

 3. Flexibility: Last-minute changes?
 No problem.
-You're not bound by a company's schedule.
+A company's schedule does not bind you.

 Cons:

-1. Time-Consuming: Packing, loading, driving—each step eats up time you might not have.
+1. Time-Consuming: Packing, loading, and driving all take up valuable time you may not have.

 2. Physical Toll: Heavy lifting isn't for everyone, and fatigue can lead to mistakes.